doofenshirmtz/doofenshirmtz/README.md

-1)sophomore
+sophomore

-2)interested in ai and RL on games
+interested in ai and RL on games

 Hobbies include chess(2450 peak in bullet on lichess)